-Units Parties / presidential candidates at national elections updates

-Countries 4

-South American countries, more countries will be added with following $\,$.

-Time 1989-2013

-Parties 35

-relevant parties and presidential alliances - these are parties that gained at least two seats in parliament or alliances backing presidential candidates that gained 5 or more % in the first round of the presidential election.
+Units Parties / presidential candidates at national elections Countries 4 South American countries, more countries will be added with following . updates Time 1989-2013 Parties Elections 46 relevant parties and presidential alliances - these are parties that gained at least two seats in parliament or alliances backing presidential candidates that gained 5 or more % in the first round of the presidential election.
 See also the list of political parties for South America on our website.

-Elections 18

-parliamentary lower house elections and presidential elections.
+22 parliamentary lower house elections and presidential elections.
 For Argentina, the dataset covers parliamentary and presidential elections (plus the parliamentary mid-term elections in 2009 and 2013).
-For Bolivia, it covers parliamentary and presidential elections.
+For D bit is in the first round of the parliamentary back of the parliamentary back of the parliamentary back of the parliamentary mid-term elections in 2009 and 2013).
+Bolivia, it covers parliamentary and presidential elections.
 For Brazil, it covers presidential elections only.
-For Chile, the dataset covers presidential elections and concurrent parliamentary elections.
+For Chile, the dataset covers pres- idential elections and concurrent parliamentary elections.
+Programs 78 election programs and substitute documents/functional equivalents.

-Programs 63

-election programs and substitute documents/functional equivalents.

 See also the list of coded documents on our website.

-Data Sources Publicly available election statistics and content analysed election programs (substitute documents)
+Data Sources Publicly available election statistics and content analysed election pro- grams (substitute documents)